Leo4j/Amnesiac/README.md

 If you find Amnesiac valuable and use it in your work, please consider giving us a star on GitHub.
 Your support motivates the developer to continue improving and maintaining this project.

+[Amnesiac is under development and will be released soon]

 ## Key Features

 ### Command Execution over Named-Pipes (SMB)